10 BILLION GARDENS

 Message from founders

-Growers are a quiet (but huge) part of humanity that's comfortable across social, national, and racial boundaries, and generally just nice and friendly to other humans.
+Growers are a quiet (but huge) part of humanity that shares a common passion that makes them comfortable across social, national, and racial boundaries, and generally just nice and friendly to other humans.
 We need more.

 We try to post only stuff we never saw on the internet (so we don't post much).